yanx27/Pointnet_Pointnet2_pytorch/README.md

 ## Update
 **2019/11/26:**

 (1) Fixed some errors in previous codes and added data augmentation tricks.
-Now classification can achieve 92.4\%!
+Now classification by only 1024 points can achieve 92.8\%!

 (2) Added testing codes, including classification and segmentation, and semantic segmentation with visualization.